4-Week TEFL Course in Chiang Mai, Thailand

 What are the requirements to teach English in Thailand?

-What paperwork do I need to bring to teach English in Thailand?
+What type of visa do I need to teach English in Thailand?

 Can non-native English speakers teach English in Thailand?